PNR Metro Commuter Line: Services

-Current

 Metro South Commuter

-The Metro South Commuter (also known as MSC) is the main and only train service currently being offered by PNR that run along the Metro Commuter Line.
-The trains that are currently being used for this service are the 900 and 2500 class diesel-electric locomotives, ex-Joban Line 203 series EMUs donated by JR East, the South Korean Hyundai Rotem DMUs, the PT INKA 8000 class DMUs, INKA 8100 class DMUs, and the INKA CC300 locomotives and 8300 class coaches.
-The 8000 class DMUs occasionally perform MSC trips when the Hyundai Rotem DMUs occupy the Metro North Commuter trips.
+The Metro South Commuter (also known as MSC) was the main and only train service currently being offered by PNR that run along the Metro Commuter Line.
+The trains that were used for this service are the 900 and 2500 class diesel-electric locomotives, ex-Joban Line 203 series EMUs donated by JR East, the South Korean Hyundai Rotem DMUs, the PT INKA INKA 8100 class DMUs, and the INKA CC300 locomotives and 8300 class coaches.
 The trips are reduced upon announcements.
 On December 2, 2014, the new Calamba Station was inaugurated.
 Later that night, the MSC1907 was extended up to the said station.
 The MSC1937 was also extended, but only up to Santa Rosa Station.